AnthonyRansom/School_District_Analysis/README.md

 	![Bottom_performaing_schools_-_orginal_dataset](/analysis/Bottom_performaing_schools_-_Thomas_high_9th_grade_excluded.PNG)

- - Overall replacing the 9th grade marks for Thomas high had little affect on the district analysis once the 9th grade scores were removed from that analysis:
+ - Replacing the 9th grade marks for Thomas high had little affect overall on the district analysis once the 9th grade scores were removed from that analysis:
 	- The alteration of the data only affected the Grade 9 results for Thomas High while the other grades at Thomas High and other schools were not affected
 	#### Math Scores by Grade - Orginal Data vs adjusted Data
 	![Math_scores_by_grade_-_original_data](/analysis/Math_scores_by_grade_-_original_data.PNG) ![Math_scores_by_grade_-_adjusted_data](/analysis/Math_scores_by_grade_-_adjusted_data.PNG)